lorin/resilience-engineering/intro.md

-[Four concepts for resilience and the implications for the future of resilience engineering](https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering) by Woods discusses four different common usages of the term *resilience*, and describes why he considers *robustness* to be a separate concept.
+[Four concepts for resilience and the implications for the future of resilience engineering](https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering) by Woods discusses four different common usages of the term *resilience*.
+In particular, he describes why he considers *robustness* to be a different concept.

 Another very readable paper on how Woods defines resilience is [Resilience is a verb](https://www.researchgate.net/publication/329035477_Resilience_is_a_Verb).